Small Business Time Clock Policy [+Free Template]

 - Nonexempt employees are those who do not meet the requirements of an exempt employee.
 These workers are eligible to receive overtime pay, so their hours must be tracked so you know when to pay them overtime versus straight pay.

 It’s a good idea to have every employee track their hours.
 Your small business gets great insight on how much time employees log and can better track costs and time for different projects.
+Learn more about tracking time in our guide on how to track employee hours.

 On-call Hours

-How to Clock In and Out
+How to Clock In & Out

 In your policy, explain to employees how to clock in and clock out.
-We strongly recommend against using paper time sheets as this is ripe for misuse and mistakes.
+We strongly recommend against using paper time sheets, as this is ripe for misuse and mistakes.

 If an employee has technical issues or simply forgets to clock in or out, you need to have a process for them to request a punch.
 This is easy with an electronic system, through which an employee can enter a clock in or clock out and request an adjustment to a different time.
 That request will go to their manager or another person you designate.
 If your company is not using an electronic system, make sure your employees know how soon they need to report a missed punch and who to report it to.